 - ‘It ain’t what you do, it’s the way that you do it’.
 Style matters.

 - The need to communicate well both orally and in written form.
-Communicate orally in formal and casual scenarios, wherever you can reach people the best.
+Communicate orally informal and casual scenarios, wherever you can reach people the best.
 How to learn?
 Every time you watch a talk, you not only listen to what is being said but also how good or not good.
 Why is a talk effective or ineffective.
-What aspects of the speaker can you adapt.
+What aspects of the speaker can you adapt?

 Some personal reflections:

 - I have never been a person who comes of as confident.
 The conventional view on confidence is you just have to ‘Be Confident’ ‘Do it confidently’ ‘Talk confidently’, I have tried those but was never able to pull it off.
 The only place where I feel truly confident is at work, where I am in control more or less.
 Watching Hamming’s lecture made me appreciate this, you cannot just be confident there’s a process of becoming confident in yourself, and there’s a whole lot of work you’ve to put in to reach there.
-(Of course this is not true for everyone, some people act confident seamlessly, and I envy them.)
+(Of course, this is not true for everyone, some people act confident seamlessly, and I envy them.)

-- On working as hard you can, Hamming tells an anecdote when he questions on of his boss about someone ‘How can anybody my age know as much as he does.’ .
+- On working as hard you can, Hamming tells an anecdote when he questions one of his boss about someone ‘How can anybody my age know as much as he does.’.
 His boss responds — ‘Hamming you’d be surprised how much you’d know if you worked as hard he does.’
-This is so much relatable to me, especially with internet.
+This is so much relatable to me, especially with the internet.
 I often come across people who are of my age or even younger, and are doing terrific work.
 It always makes me think, I may not be able to work hard as some people out there, but there is so much more I could be doing, that I am not.